Code-Institute-Submissions/ms2-letsfly/TESTING.md

 The site was tested across: **Chrome, Internet Explorer, Safari, Firefox, UC Browser, Opera and Samsung Internet.**

-The devices used to check Take to the Skies are as follows:
+The devices used to check Take to the Skies, thanks to friends and family are as follows:

 ####  Android: